muratk3n/thirdwave/en/README.md

 ---

 Could even be better on the eyes..
-Eye sees light, so it makes sense for the thing we actively try to distinquish to *have* light, meaning the letters, which are brighter than the background.
+Eye sees light, then makes sense for the thing we actively try to distinquish to *have* light -- the letters.

 ---